Backpacking isn't always about “getting off the beaten track.”

-Street crime was rife, but as happens in districts that are cheap, poor arty types moved in so they could spend less money on rent and more time on their craft.
+Street crime was rife, but as happens in cheap districts, poor arty types moved in to spend less money on rent and more time on their craft.

 Now, San Rafael has a burgeoning arts scene with basement galleries, street stalls selling crafts, and cool graffiti everywhere.

 And, of course, as a result of that art scene, you'll find pop-up shops, cafes, and bars where slick-looking hipsters are hanging out.
 Why not join them?

 If you're a wannabe hipster in Europe, you are likely to head straight to Kreuzberg in Berlin, and yes, you will find your fair share of vintage stores and pop-up watering holes there.